 ESC/Motor upgrade

-Standard or stock motors (such as the silver can 540 motor) don’t demand a great deal of power and current so are usually fitted with fairly thin wires – which are fine for these motor types.
+Standard or stock motors (such as the silver can 540 motor) don’t require a great deal of power so are usually fitted with relatively thin wires – which are fine for these motor types.
 If you’ve just upgraded your Motor / ESC but used the old thin wires from the 540 motor, the new motor is probably drawing a lot more current than the thin wire was designed for.

 Solution